jadecobra/python_tdd_exercises/source/classes/inheritance.rst

 * :ref:`how to make dictionaries with functions<how to make a person>`
 * :ref:`how to make classes<classes>`

-:ref:`Would you like to use the setUp method with the assertion_error project?<AssertionError 2: use the setUp method>`
+:ref:`Would you like to use the setUp method with the assertion_error project?<AssertionError 2: use class attributes>`

 ----